AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/README.md

 // To run tests with code coverage npm run test:coverage:only
 ```

-- If you are having issues with `lerna`, change to the `msal-browser` directory and run the commands directly there.

 ## Implicit Flow vs Authorization Code Flow with PKCE
 MSAL.js 1.x implemented the [Implicit Grant Flow](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-implicit-grant-flow), as defined by the OAuth 2.0 protocol and [OpenID](https://docs.microsoft.com/azure/active-directory/develop/v2-protocols-oidc).